vasukara13/Amazon-Scraper/README.md

-# Amazon-Scrapper
+# Amazon-Scraper
-Amazon scrapper made with BeautifulSoap ,Requests and Pandas
+Amazon scraper made with BeautifulSoap ,Requests and Pandas

-Scrapper to scrap bestseller books from amazon.
+Scraper to scrap bestseller books from amazon.
 Getting Information like Title,Price,Author Name,Availability,Rating,Review Count,Link

 There is a 1 second delay in every request made to amazon as amazon only allows scrapper to make 1 request/sec.